Latnid/Module_Challenges/20/Starter_Code/ReadME.md

-To review the codes, download and open fintech_finder.py
+To review the codes, download and open joint_savings.sol

 ---